ANIKHILT600/aws_eks_app_deploy/README.md

 ```

 # What happens after the Ingress controller is configured and deployed:
-Ingress Resource Created: You define Ingress rules (hostnames, paths, backend services) in a YAML file and apply it to Kubernetes.
+- *Ingress Resource Created*: You define Ingress rules (hostnames, paths, backend services) in a YAML file and apply it to Kubernetes.

-ALB Ingress Controller Detects: The deployed ALB Ingress Controller watches for this new Ingress resource .
+- *ALB Ingress Controller Detects*: The deployed ALB Ingress Controller watches for this new Ingress resource .

-AWS ALB Provisioned: The controller automatically provisions an AWS Application Load Balancer (ALB) based on your Ingress rules and annotations.
+- *AWS ALB Provisioned*: The controller automatically provisions an AWS Application Load Balancer (ALB) based on your Ingress rules and annotations.

-Ingress ADDRESS Updated: The Kubernetes Ingress resource's ADDRESS field is then populated with the DNS name of this newly created ALB.
+- *Ingress ADDRESS Updated*: The Kubernetes Ingress resource's ADDRESS field is then populated with the DNS name of this newly created ALB.

-Traffic Routing: External traffic flows to the ALB's DNS name, which then routes it to your application pods within the EKS cluster
+- *Traffic Routing*: External traffic flows to the ALB's DNS name, which then routes it to your application pods within the EKS cluster

 **You can either get the ALB dns from kubctl get ingress -n game-2048 or go to AWS console --> ec2 --> load balancer, and try it on browser.**